 Paonia Colorado, USA • District 5470 • Chartered 1922

-Meets Thursday at 5:00 P.M. at Rio Bravo Restaurant in Paonia.
+Meets Thursday at 5:00 P.M. at the Methodist Church community room in Paonia.

 The Rotary Club of Paonia was chartered December 20, 1922 and had the distinction of being the smallest town with a Rotary Club in the United States!
 The Club grew to 30 members where it stayed for many years, but recently has been growing and now boasts almost 40 members!
 The name of the Club was officially changed to Rotary Club of the North Fork Valley in March of 2014 to be more inclusive of the towns of Crawford and Hotchkiss as well as Paonia.